Procedure: Academic staff loadings and allowances

 - supporting documentation for the staff member such as curriculum vitae, details of awards, recognition by learned societies and the like.

-- The Deputy Vice-Chancellor, as Chair of the Senior Academic Promotions and Loadings Committee (SAPLC), will assess applications for academic merit loadings and make a recommendation for approval/refusal of the application to the Vice-Chancellor.
+- The Deputy Vice-Chancellor, as Chair of the E2-E3 Promotion Committee, will assess applications for academic merit loadings and make a recommendation for approval/refusal of the application to the Vice-Chancellor.

 - Academic merit loadings are normally awarded for a three-year period, however the loadings must be reviewed and re-applied for (if they are to continue) following: